 Lithium batteries are the main contender for storing all kinds of renewable energy.
 But even conventional energy sources are moving towards the lithium light.
 Utilities like Duke Energy, which still produces its electricity from fossil fuels, nuclear plants, and hydro-power, are switching from lead-acid battery storage to lithium-ion batteries.

 Changes like this at a utility scale can help electric grids run more smoothly.
 And on a residential scale, batteries like the Powerwall from Tesla (NASDAQ: TSLA) can help homeowners cut energy costs when the grid is in high use.

 Clearly, lithium batteries are a major part of our energy sector today.
 And the reality of the situation is lithium-ion batteries have yet to reach their full potential.
 They’re already starting to surprise with untapped potential, and they’re certainly going to remain prevalent in energy storage for a long time to come.

-Let's take a look at how some of the world's leading battery companies have done over the past five years:
+Let's take a look at how some of the world's leading battery companies have done since 2010:

 The blue one up top is Tesla, which gained a ridiculous 1193.52%.
 And the green below it is SolarCity (NASDAQ: SCTY) which partners often with Tesla in lithium battery marketing.
 The two of them skew the results quite a bit.

 Look at the remaining three companies without Tesla and SolarCity:

 We can now better see how these companies have fared in recent years.
 These three together have gained just under 34% in half a decade; and this is only the beginning for the lithium battery market.

 Tesla has quickly risen to fame as one of the only automobile companies in recent history to solidify its position in the industry, and as an electric vehicle company no less.
 And recently, its forward-thinking CEO and co-founder Elon Musk has gone beyond vehicles with the Powerwall battery, which is meant to be a back-up energy system for homes.